gkv311/sview/docs/INSTALL.md

 Notice that by default "include/stconfig.conf" file is used to override these options (this file will be used only when ST_HAVE_STCONFIG is defined).

-* `ST_HAVE_WEBP` - should be defined to activate libwebp usage (notice that since next releases of FFmpeg might have built-in support for webp/webpll image files)
 * `ST_HAVE_MONGOOSE` - should be defined to activate built-in web UI for remote Movie Player control
 * `ST_DEBUG` - should be defined to activate debugging log output
 * `ST_DEBUG_LOG_TO_FILE` - specifies file name or full path to duplicate debug log output